djemsdjems/InputManager-for-MonoGame-XNA/README.md

 ## Acknowledgments

-Created by [Your Name/Username].
+Created by djemsdjems.
 Inspired by the need for a robust input system for MonoGame projects.